pereirarodrigo/eportfolio/pages/subjects/machine_learning.md

         <h2 id="development-team-project"><br>Development Team Project: Project Report</h2>
-            <p>The goal behind this team project was to develop a data science-backed approach to conduct business analysis on the 2019 New York City rentals dataset from AirBnb.
+            <p>The goal behind this team project was to develop a data science-backed approach to conduct business analysis on the 2019 New York City rentals dataset from Airbnb.
 This project had to consist of a answering a question that would be relevant to the company through data analysis, and which would culminate in the creation of an analytical report.<br><br>

             The group I was a part of, named "Global Insights", was comprised of Munro Ross, myself, Yuji Watanabe and Zhu Zhang, all of whom reside in different corners of the world.